pizzaolive/ant_upload_checker/README.md

 # ANT upload checker

 ## What does this script do?
 This script is intended to be used on a directory containing films.
-It scans for films, parses their film titles and resolutions, and checks whether a given film and its resolution already exists on ANT.
+It scans for films, parses their title and resolution, and checks whether a given film and its resolution already exists on ANT.
 The script outputs a csv file containing the film list along with information on whether it's been uploaded or not.
 The idea is to help find films in your library that could potentially be uploaded.

 Example CSV output: